informedcitizenry/6502.Net/README.md

 #### Uninitialized data

 Sometimes it is desirable to direct the assembler to make a label reference an address, but without assembling bytes at that address.
-For instance, for program variables.
+For instance, variables used by the program.
 Use the `?` instead of an expression:

 ```asm
 highscore   .dword ?    // set the symbol highscore to the program counter,